 Are you looking to attract more clients to your online fitness business?
 Of course, you are!
 But if you’re only offering workouts designed for the gym, you might be losing out on potential clients.
-At-home workouts might just become your new BFF when it comes to getting more online training clients this summer.
+At-home workouts might just become your new BFF when it comes to getting more online training clients.

 So, if you have yet to offer and market at-home workouts with minimal equipment to your online training packages, there is a whole new audience of people you might not be tapping into.